ic-Solutions/neetadvisor/_posts/2021-09-10-all-india-institute-of-medical-sciences-aiims.md

 ---
 title: All India Institute of Medical Sciences
-description: AIIMS was created in 1956, as an autonomous institution through an Act of Parliament, to serve as a nucleus for nurturing excellence in all aspects of health care.
+description: AIIMS was established in 1956 as an autonomous institute to lead and improve all aspects of healthcare.
 alt-tag: AIIMS.
 Seats and Reservations.
 image: /assets/images/blog/aiims.webp
 thumbimage: /assets/images/blog/thumb/aiims.webp